 H1B Wage Level Requirements for LCA

-Making Sure Your Wage Level Support Your Case
+Making Sure Your Wage Level Supports Your Case

-How to Check the H1B Prevailing Wage for Job by Location
+How to Check the H1B Prevailing Wage for a Job by Location

 How to Find H1B Wage Levels using FLCDataCenter

-- Visit the FLCDataCenter site and select the search wizard from the menu on the left
+- Visit the FLCDataCenter and select the search wizard.

 How to Find Your Wage Level with an H1B LCA

 Your current H1B Wage Level is in Section G of your H1B Labor Condition Application.
 You can also use H1BGrader.com LCA Search with your LCA number.